-Cindy Williams is an author based in Sydney, Australia.
-With degrees in nutrition, public health and communication she has spoken and written about healthy eating for many years.
-Now she writes a more varied diet – of history, health, food and faraway places.
+With degrees in nutrition, public health and communication Cindy has spoken and written about healthy eating for many years.
+Now she writes a more varied diet – of health, healing, food and faith.
 She has written two novels: The Pounamu Prophecy and The Silk Merchant of Sychar.

 "Welcome to my author website.
-I'm so glad you've dropped by to find out a little more about me and my journey into the world of fiction writing."
+I am delighted you've dropped by to find out a little more about me and my journey into the world of fiction writing."

 Where did I grow up?
 In a small, seaside town in New Zealand where I would often wake to the soothing rock of a small earthquake and where we practiced earthquake and tsunami drill at school.